hclark2028-dev/technicalwriting.dev/embeddings/arithmetic/index.rst

 Verification
 ------------

 There's no way to directly verify that the resultant vectors are semantically close to the expected concepts.
-What I can do instead is generate vectors from the full texts of various docs, and then compare the resultant vector against the vectors of these various docs using `cosine similarity`_.
+What I can do instead is generate vectors from the full texts of various docs, and then compare the resultant vectors from the experiments against the vectors of these various docs using `cosine similarity`_.

 Here's the full list of docs that I use in the experiments: